31/03/2010

 Well, you might say, why should they defy it?

-The flipside of economics making me wring my hands about minimum wages (basic theory predicts creation of systemic unemployment) is that I see the hard numbers about free markets, in particular market failure, and don't buy in.
+The flipside of economics making me wring my hands about minimum wages is that I've seen the numbers about free markets, in particular market failure, and don't buy in.

 Well, you might say, surely all those cleverer men at the Fed and the Chicago School see the same numbers and come up with cleverer ideas.